 Särkitunturi is located just outside of the Pallas-Yllästunturi National Park, and is filled with winding hiking trails, lush pine and spruce forests, and a summit view so panoramic and magnificent, it was chosen as one of over two dozen official representations of the Finnish national landscape.

-We had spent the morning guided by Kirsi Peräjärvi, a Fulbright alumni, principal, and biology teacher at the Waldorf School in Lahti, Finland; her clear voice and succinct prompts had encouraged us to participate in personal reflection, natural observations, and silent spaces of deep introspection as we made our way up the 3.2 meter rocky, green trail.
+We had spent the morning guided by Kirsi Peräjärvi, a Fulbright alumni, principal, and biology teacher at the Waldorf School in Lahti, Finland; her clear voice and succinct prompts had encouraged us to participate in personal reflection, natural observations, and silent spaces of deep introspection as we made our way up the 3.2 kilometer rocky, green trail.
 Under her guidance, a typical walk in the woods had become a cathartic, joyful experience uniquely shared by our small group.

 Every step forward we take is a moment of certainty towards our future; on this day, my footfalls landed securely, with newly found confidence and a grounding sense of fulfillment.
 Looking out over the landscape, I felt a heartfelt pull from nearly 4,000 miles away: if anyone deserved to share in this experience, to have a transformative moment of certainty and community like this, it was my students.